sosaka07/sosaka07/README.md

 - 📫 How to reach me **sksohamsk@gmail.com**

-- 📄 Know about my experiences [I have learnt different programming languages like Python, C, C++, Java.
-I also know mySQLI.
+- 📄 Know about my experiences I have learnt different programming languages like Python, C, C++, Java.
+I also know mySQL.
 I am also good at giving precise prompts in various AI tools](I have learnt different programming languages like Python, C, C++, Java.
 I also know mySQLI.
 I am also good at giving precise prompts in various AI tools)

 - ⚡ Fun fact **I also like making music and rendering 3d models**